Please log in to view favorites

 Astigmatism is one of the conditions optometrists test for during a comprehensive eye exam.
-Astigmatism is a refractive error in which there is an "imperfection in the curvature of your eye" which can cause blurred vision and difficulty in seeing details.
+Astigmatism is a refractive error in which there is an imperfection in the curvature of your eye.
+This imperfection can cause blurred vision and difficulty seeing small details.

-In other words, for some reason, the naturally spherical shape of your eye allows light to come in and distributes it evenly giving you clear and crisp vision.
-However, if the shape of your eye changes, creating a refraction, the cornea or lens can't focus light correctly onto the retina therefore causing blurred vision.
+The naturally spherical shape of your eye allows light to come in and distributes it evenly giving you clear and crisp vision.
+However, if the shape of your eye changes, creating a refraction, the cornea or lens can't focus light correctly onto the retina, causing blurred vision.

 Astigmatism is one of the most common vision problems.
 However, the specific cause for astigmatism remains unknown.
-It can occur because of hereditary reasons, which usually makes it present at birth.
-Astigmatism is also more likely to occur if you have conditions such as hyperopia (farsightedness) or myopia (nearsightedness).
+It can occur because of hereditary reasons, which usually causes it to be present at birth.
+Astigmatism is more likely to occur if you have conditions such as hyperopia (farsightedness) or myopia (nearsightedness).
 It can also occur from putting pressure on your eyeball or straining your eyes.

-Astigmatism can be easily detected through a standard comprehensive eye exam performed by your local optometrist.
+Astigmatism can be easily detected through a standard comprehensive eye exam performed by your local optometrist or ophthalmologist.
 The doctor can determine if you have astigmatism, if you have it one or both eyes and to which degree you have it.